-In light of this, and the fact that Council tax is the major source of funding for local services, it is essential that councils monitor their collection rates and raise as much income as possible.
+In light of this, and the fact that Council Tax is the major source of funding for local services, it is essential that councils monitor their collection rates and raise as much income as possible.
 Any under recovery of income can have a significant impact on the ability of a council to fund its service delivery.
-In 2018/19, South Ribble continued to perform well in this area with collection rates of 97.42% for council tax and 98.81% for business rates.
+South Ribble continues to perform well in this area with collection rates of 97.48% for council tax and 98.50% for business rates in 2019/20.

-In July 2018, Council approved to transfer the 2017/18 underspend against the 2017/18 original budget of £0.770m from General Balances to the Borough Investment earmarked reserve.
-Total reserves for the Council increased by £0.531m to £19.519m by the end of the financial year of which £4.680m is held in a general reserve.
+Total reserves for the Council were £20.813m by the end of 2019/20 of which £4.239m is held in a general reserve.
 The remaining reserves are earmarked for specific programmes of work or costs that are known to the Council.
-The plans within the Council's latest Medium Term Financial Strategy, as approved by Council in February 2020, will see reserves reduce to an estimated £13.265m by the end of the 2023/2024 financial year.
-In the context of the current uncertainties on the future of local government funding, referred to above, the careful management of reserves remains as high a priority as ever.
+The plans within the Council's latest Medium Term Financial Strategy will see reserves reduce to an estimated £13.625m by the end of the 2023/2024 financial year.
 Monitoring of reserves will continue to ensure they remain appropriate and reflect the level of risk that exists around unplanned/unforeseen expenditure or loss of income.
 A detailed breakdown of the individual reserves held is shown in Note 11 of the Statement of Accounts.